Daily Life

 ✅ Tip

-Carry a light jacket or scarf even in summer, as train air conditioning can vary significantly.
+Carry a light jacket, cardigan, or scarf even in summer.
+Train air conditioning can feel cold, especially after spending time outdoors.

 🌏 Japan vs Other Countries